git/git.github.io/General-Microproject-Information.md

 In general it's a very good idea to check that you can reproduce the bug on the latest version of Git before working on it.

+Also some bugs are difficult to understand and require too much or too difficult work for a microproject, so don't spend too much time on them if it appears that they might not be simple to fix, and don't hesitate to ask on the mailing list if they are a good microproject.

 ### Searching for #leftoverbits in the mailing list

 People have recently started to add "#leftoverbits" to their emails